 The miyeok soup actually turned out decently.
 Everything else was also super quick, and the bowl of peas belong to Luka.
 Having a giant bag of miyeok might take up a lot of room in the freezer, but it is a worthy investment for a lazy person like myself.

 While my kitchen has been staying fairly clean, the garden however, has been filled with activities.

 I’ve managed to transplant all the seedlings to the ground, or containers.
 Sometime last year I started buying big tin cans of olive oil so that I can use it as planters.
 After rust proofing, I planted some goji berry seedlings and covered the top with some rocks I picked up from the beach.

 I got this crazy basil from Silver Heights Farm stand at the Union Square market.
-It smells and tastes a lot like Thai basil, ‘cept more beautiful in my opinion.
+It smells and tastes a lot like Thai basil, but much better looking.
 I hope it produces a lot of seeds.

 While considering options for additional containers, a stack of old skate decks in the house grabbed my attention.
 The diamond shaped was determined by the sun, rather than my aesthetic preference, so consequently, I’m less than thrilled.
 But I’m hoping that I’ll get to plant enough wild flowers around the edges to make it blend in better.
 We also sprinkled some grass seeds.
 And where ever we dig, we keep finding these bricks all over the place.

 I have a feeling that the “lawn” will always have some bald spots, but at least now we can have super cute visitors roaming around a little more freely!
 These pictures are from mid May.
 Now the grasses are so long, still with patchy spots, resembling comb-overs on rainy days.